chillu/github-dashing/README.md

 ## Setup

-First install the required depenncies through `bundle install`.
+First install the required dependencies through `bundle install`.

 The project is configured through environment variables.
 Copy the `.env.sample` configuration file to `.env`.